Amazon-Whole Foods merger gets green light from U.S. government

 Earlier Wednesday, Whole Foods (WFM) shareholders voted to approve the takeover, which has sailed along since it was announced in June.

-Amazon said on Wednesday the deal is on track to be completed but did not respond to a request for comment on when the company expects to wrap things up.
+Amazon said on Wednesday the deal is on track to be completed.
+Its initial announcement said it expects the deal to close in the second half of 2017.

 Meanwhile, many traditional brick-and-mortar stores are scrambling.